jarosolan/Final-MSc-project/README.md

-# Welcome to the DL-CNN-Aerial-Images repository.
+# Welcome to the DL CNN repository.
-This repo explains my Master's dissertation topic:
+This repo explains study completed for the purpose of my Master's dissertation topic:
-DETECTION OF FALLEN TREES ON AERIAL IMAGES FOR URBAN AREAS AFFECTED BY NATURAL DISASTERS
+Detection of fallen trees on aerial images for urban areas affected by natural disasters

 Briefly speaking, I explain how to go from this: